Happening: Origins

 Allan Kaprow first coined the term "happening" in the spring of 1959 at an art picnic at George Segal's farm to describe the art pieces being performed.
 The first appearance in print about one was in Kaprow's famous "Legacy of Jackson Pollock" essay that was published in 1958 but primarily written in 1956.
 "Happening" also appeared in print in one issue of the Rutgers University undergraduate literary magazine, Anthologist.
 The form was imitated and the term was adopted by artists across the U.S., Germany, and Japan.
+The journalist and novelist William Matthew Scott was using the term, "happening" in print from the 1920s to the early 1960s to represent minor creative adventures in a social environment, but his use of the word did not represent performance art.

 Happenings are difficult to describe, in part because each one is unique.
 One definition comes from Wardrip-Fruin and Montfort in The New Media Reader, "The term 'happening' has been used to describe many performances and events, organized by Allan Kaprow and others during the 1950s and 1960s, including a number of theatrical productions that were traditionally scripted and invited only limited audience interaction."
 Another definition is "a purposefully composed form of theatre in which diverse alogical elements, including nonmatrixed performing, are organized in a compartmented structure".
 However, Canadian theatre critic and playwright Gary Botting, who himself had "constructed" several happenings, wrote in 1972: "Happenings abandoned the matrix of story and plot for the equally complex matrix of incident and event."

 Kaprow was a student of John Cage, who had experimented with "musical happenings" at Black Mountain College as early as 1952.
 Kaprow combined the theatrical and visual arts with discordant music.
 "His happenings incorporated the use of huge constructions or sculptures similar to those suggested by Artaud," wrote Botting, who also compared them to the "impermanent art" of Dada.
 "A happening explores negative space in the same way Cage explored silence.
 It is a form of symbolism: actions concerned with 'now' or fantasies derived from life, or organized structures of events appealing to archetypal symbolic associations."